planktin/wagon-generators/README.md

 and leave the rest of the src declarations as is.
 Make sure grunt is running, re-save the app/scss/_settings.scss file and it will recompile for you.
 Refresh your browser and you should see your icons.

+_NOTE:_ If you're using S3 don't forget to update your CORS policy

 ## Customize Your Site